2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Featured Image URL

 Every crowdfund has its main image, the one banner that you recognize directly.
-This image can be stored on your server if you have Administrative rights, Admins can upload under the BTCPay Server Server settings - Files.
-When you are a Store owner, the image must be uploaded to the web through a third party host (for example imgur)
+This image can be stored on your server if you have Administrative rights.
+Admins can upload under the BTCPay Server settings - Files.
+When you are a Store owner, the image must be uploaded to the web through a third-party host (for example, Imgur).

 #### Make Crowdfund Public

-This toggle makes your Crowdfund go public and thus visible for the outside world.
-For testing purposes or to see if your theme is applied correctly, one might want to keep this set to OFF for the period of building the crowdfund.
+This toggle makes your Crowdfund go public and thus visible to the outside world.
+For testing purposes or to see if your theme is applied correctly, keep this set to OFF for the period of building the crowdfund.

 #### Description

-Tell the world about your Crowdfund, what are you raising for?
+Tell the world about your Crowdfund.
+What are you raising for?
 Everything explaining your crowdfund goes here.

 ![image](assets/en/108.webp)

 #### Crowdfund Goal

-Set a target goal for what the fundraiser should earn for the project and what currency the goal should be denominated.
+Set a target goal for what the fundraiser should earn for the project and what currency the goal should be denominated in.
 Ensure that if your goals are set between dates, include these target and end dates underneath Goals in crowdfund.

 ![image](assets/en/109.webp)

 #### Perks

-Perks help a lot with your crowdfunding.
+Perks can significantly enhance your crowdfunding efforts.
 This is because perks give people a way to participate in your campaign.
-They tap into selfish motivations as well as benevolent motivations.
+They tap into both selfish and benevolent motivations.
 And they let you access your supporters’ spending, not just their philanthropic purse -- you can guess which is more significant.

-Creating a new perk consists of the following fields ;
+Creating a new perk consists of the following fields.

 - Title
 - Price (fixed, minimum, or custom)